-CITY OF SALEM - NONCONFORMING RESIDENTIAL LOTS
+CITY OF SALEM - NONCONFORMING RESIDENTIAL LOTS Prepared by City of Salem

 Short-term rentals, as defined in Salem Code of Ordinances Chapter 15, are prohibited in both the affordable accessory and principal dwelling units.

 Residential zones require 1.5 off-street parking spaces per dwelling unit, with a minimum of two spaces.
 There are no additional parking requirements for ADUs.
 No parking spaces are required for age restricted housing projects built using federal or state subsidies in the R3 district.